HeroCTF/HeroCTF_v3/Reverse/Password Keeper/README.md

 ### Description

-I found a program to read the flag but it seems to be broken...
-Could you help me patching patching two bytes to make it functional ?
+You are mandated to pentest a new password manager application.

-nc challs.heroctf.fr 2048
+Try to log your self to the application !

-Format : **Hero{flag}**<br>
+Format : **Hero{user:password}**<br>
 Author : **SoEasY**

 ### Files

-- READFLAG.bin
+- hero-password-keeper.app

 ### Write up

 #### Solution